Almomsk/Almomsk/README.md

 </p>

 ### <h2> <img src="https://raw.githubusercontent.com/nixin72/nixin72/master/wave.gif" width="40px" height="40px"></img> About Me </h2>
+- 👨‍🎓Graduated from the Plekhanov Russian University of Economics with a degree in Commodity science in 2015 - Bachelor's degree**
-- :school: I am a final year student of MCs study programme: Regional Studies and International Business in Metropolitan University Prague (MUP)**
+- :school: final year student of MCs study programme: Regional Studies and International Business in Metropolitan University Prague (MUP)**
+- 🖥️ I am studying for a 2-year course as a Programmer of iOS and Android mobile devices at the GeekBrains online University
 - :books: Besides being a **App developer**
 - 🌎 I currently reside and work in **Santos, Brazil**
 - :monocle_face: I enjoy **programming** and **reading**, especially books about real-life business lessons from successful entrepreneurs